 - Failure to treat infections in the infant or mother

 - Improperly induced labor

 A lawsuit cannot restore your baby’s health, but the compensation you receive can help you with his or her care.
-If you have any questions or are thinking of bringing a lawsuit, please contact our Raleigh-based office by calling 252-321-0088 or by sending us an email.
+If you have any questions or are thinking of bringing a lawsuit, please contact our office by calling 800-626-7047.
+You can also reach us by sending an email.